deciduously/deciduously-com-clj/README.md

 This takes about four minutes to run, longer the first time as boot gathers dependencies - go put on a nice hot cup of your favorite kind of tea.
-The resulting folder can then be used as described in Usage. `make release` will produce a compressed archive at release/.
+The resulting folder can then be used as described in Usage at `dist/`. `make release` will produce a compressed archive at release/.
 Run `make help` for a list of all available make targets.
 #### Hack
 You may also invoke `boot` directly:
 * `boot build` to export the static site and build a production uberjar at target/server.jar.